-S Plans appropriate obstetric anaesthetic care for all parturients collaboratively with the wider multi-disciplinary team
+Plans appropriate obstetric anaesthetic care for all parturients collaboratively with the wider multi-disciplinary team attendance at obstetric anaesthesia clinics.

-T Recognises and manages critical illness in parturients, including immediate resuscitation, and leads the care of acute obstetric emergencies
+Recognises and manages critical illness in parturients, including immediate resuscitation, and leads the care of acute obstetric emergencies

 SLEs throughout stage of training in obstetrics including out of hours work and experience in preoperative assessment clinics.